googoo-s/env_man/hadoop/README.md

 Thanks to **Aditya Pal** - I forked his original project/repo (https://github.com/googoo-s/dockers).
 For this setup, considerable changes were done to make it work/integrate, having a development/lab Hadoop platform for testing purposes with udpdated compnents.

-This project in the original repo has 1 master, 2 workers, 1 edge node (with Flume, Sqoop and Kafka !!) , 1 Hue service node, 1 Zeppelin service node and 1 Nifi node.
+This project in the original repo has 1 master, 2 workers, 1 kafka node (with Flume, Sqoop and Kafka !!) , 1 Hue service node, 1 Zeppelin service node and 1 Nifi node.

 **PS** -> HBASE was added in the platform.
 Nifi, Hue and Zeppelin were disabled to consume less resources.